turingschool/backend-curriculum-site/module1/lessons/ruby_object_model_alt.markdown

 #### Paired exercise

-* Create a superclass for PersonSuperclass and a new method in that class that returns its binding.
-Make sure it is accessible from an instance of Person.
+* Create a superclass for Person and a new method in that class that returns its binding.
+Make sure it is accessible from an instance of Employee.
 * Experiment with bindings and articulate two new things you've learned about how they work.
+You can use [the docs](https://ruby-doc.org/core-2.4.1/Binding.html), or just type `binding.methods` to see what you _can_ do.

 #### Check for Understanding
 Define Ruby's `binding`.